kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 In this section you will configure RBAC permissions to allow the Kubernetes API Server to access the Kubelet API on each worker node.
 Access to the Kubelet API is required for retrieving metrics, logs, and executing commands in pods.

 > This tutorial sets the Kubelet `--authorization-mode` flag to `Webhook`.
-Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/admin/authorization/#checking-api-access) API to determine authorization.
+Webhook mode uses the [SubjectAccessReview](https://kubernetes.io/docs/reference/access-authn-authz/authorization/#checking-api-access) API to determine authorization.

-The commands in this section will affect the entire cluster and only need to be run on the controller node.
+The commands in this section will affect the entire cluster and only need to be run on the `server` machine.

 ```bash
 ssh root@server
 ```

-Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods:
+Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods:

 ```bash
 kubectl apply -f kube-apiserver-to-kubelet.yaml \